 A life insurance lapse occurs when the policyholder fails to pay premiums within the required time frame.
 If you miss your premium payments or can’t afford the cost, your life insurance coverage will eventually end, and the insurer will no longer be obligated to pay out the death benefit.
+If you have a beneficiary dispute attorney in Alabama call now.

 There are several reasons why a policyholder may experience a life insurance lapse, including: